Frequently Asked Questions

 General

-Go to MYOB Connection
+Go to our XERO Connection page.

-Go to Xero Connection
+Go to our MYOB Connection page.

 When printing reports from SoloAssist, select the Microsoft Print to PDF printer option, then select Preview.
 After reviewing the document, select print to save the report to PDF which you are then able to attach to an email.